Jump to main content

 Materiality matrix

-The results of Castellum’s materiality analysis are presented in a matrix.
-All sustainability issues in the matrix are considered important for the company, but they are evaluated from the perspective of low, medium or high relevance and impact, respectively.
+The results of Castellum’s materiality assessment are presented in a matrix.
+All sustainability issues in the matrix are considered important for the company, but they are evaluated from the perspective of low, moderate or high relevance and impact, respectively.
 The colour-coding of the sustainability issues indicates which of Castellum’s four overall sustainability areas the specific issues fall under.
 Vertical text: Relevance for stakeholders in relation to Castellum Horizontal text: Castellum’s impact on its business environment from a perspective of the economy, the environment, society and human rights.

 Castellum’s material sustainability issues